-ES 202 Aug 3:0
+ES 202 Aug 3:0 Geodynamics

-Geodynamics
+Department: Centre for Earthsciences (CEaS)

+Course Outcomes:

 Get insights about the working of the planet, and an appreciation of its origin, uniqueness.
 It explains the way the earth's unique environment has evolved as the only known planet in the Universe that sustains life.
 It provides reasoning as to why the natural calamities occur, as part of the earth's natural evolution and leads to an appreciation of the fact that the long term survival of the human race is contingent on its ability to understand the earth processes and its long-term consequences such as climate change.